James Madison Wells

-James Madison Wells (January 7, 1808February 28, 1899) was elected Lieutenant Governor and became the 20th Governor of Louisiana during Reconstruction.
+James Madison Wells (January 7, 1808 – February 28, 1899) was a planter, lawyer, and politician who became the 20th governor of Louisiana during Reconstruction.
+Although a slave owner, Wells opposed secession and remained loyal to The Union throughout the Civil War.
+After serving as the ninth lieutenant governor under Michael Hahn, he assumed office as Governor after Hahn was elected to the U.S. Senate.

 Early life

-Born near Alexandria, Louisiana, on January 7, 1808, Wells' father was Samuel Levi Wells II, a member of Louisiana's constitutional convention in 1811.
-His mother was the former Dorcas Huie.
-A brother, Thomas Jefferson Wells, was involved in Louisiana politics.
-Samuel Wells died when James was 8 years old, leaving eight children.
+James Madison Wells was born on New Hope Plantation near Alexandria, Louisiana, on January 7, 1808 to Samuel Levi Wells II and Mary Elizabeth Calvit Wells.
+His father was a member of Louisiana's constitutional convention in 1811 and died when James was eight years old.

 Wells was educated at the Jesuit-run St. Joseph's College in Bardstown south of Louisville, Kentucky; Partridge's Academy, Middletown, Connecticut; and Cincinnati Law School.
 In Cincinnati, he was tutored in law by an old-line Federalist named Charles Hammond, who edited the Cincinnati Gazette.
 Hammond's frequent attacks on slavery failed to influence Wells.
 Wells later owned nearly one hundred slaves.

-In 1829 he returned to Rapides Parish, to manage several of his family's plantations.
+He moved to New Orleans in 1830 and married Mary Ann Scott with whom he had thirteen children.